KohheePeace/coderhackers/docs/frontend-quick-learning/recap-course.md

 4. Bootstrap
 5. jQuery

-We've gained the knowledge to create a cool and interactive website and **deployed** the website for everyone to access!
+We've gained the knowledge to create a cool and interactive website and deployed the website for everyone to access!

 ## Jobs you can do with your current skills
 With your current skills, you can take on jobs such as

 - Creating and revamping company landing pages.
-- As a junior front-end engineer, create and modify pages that are not related to the backend (such as the About page and How to page).
+- As a junior front-end engineer, create and modify pages that are not related to the backend (such as About page and How to page).

 ## What should you learn next?